materialsintelligence/propnet/README.md

 Key fields are as follows:

-* `canonical_name`: A unique name for the property, lowercase, must be a valid Python identifier (no spaces)
+* `name`: A unique, canonical name for the property, lowercase, must be a valid Python identifier (no spaces)
 * `unit`: A list of of lists, from [pint's serialization format](http://pint.readthedocs.io/en/latest/serialization.html), with an implicit value of 1.0 (see example below)
 * `display_names`: List of human-readable name(s), LaTeX syntax allowed, first name will be the preferred name
 * `display_symbols`: As above, but for symbols